 Video from Become

-"Sometimes in prayer, it’s hard to concentrate for long.
-Sometimes prayers feel dry.
-Sometimes it’s hard to picture God listening.
-These turn out not to be problems at all.
-In this series, Passage to Wisdom, John reflects on passages from books that have found particular influence in his life.
-Today we look at 'The Screwtape Letters' by C.S.
+"Normally when we look at people we see what is on the surface.
+But there is another way to perceive their humanity.
+We can receive new eyes… In this series, Passage to Wisdom, John reflects on passages from books that have found particular influence in his life.
+Today we start with 'The Screwtape Letters' by C.S.
 Lewis.
 This is a classic masterpiece of religious satire that entertains readers with its sly and ironic portrayal of human life and foibles from the vantage point of Screwtape, a highly placed assistant to "Our Father Below."
 At once wildly comic, deadly serious, and strikingly original, C.S.
 Lewis's The Screwtape Letters is the most engaging account of temptation—and triumph over it—ever written.
-Title: Prayer-busters" from video introduction.
+Title: How to Look at People.' from video introduction.